-In all cases, eggs will be uplifted only when they have been incubated naturally for at least 40 days.9 If a recently established nest is found in a disturbance zone, construction activities (within 40m) in that area will cease until the eggs can be safely uplifted at 40+ days of age.
+In all cases, each egg will be uplifted only when they have been incubated naturally for at least 40 days.
+If a recently established nest is found in a disturbance zone, construction activities (within 40m) in that area will cease until the eggs can be safely uplifted at 40+ days of age.

-5.3.1.36.3.1.3 Post-construction kiwi management
+6.3.1.3 Post-construction kiwi management